SenpaiHunters/SpotOn/README.md

 # Full feature list
-     - More information will be added to the drop down menu, as well as tagged photos, as you go further.
+     - More information will be added to the drop-down menu, as well as tagged photos, as you go further.

 ***

-What to see some more photos with an explation?
+What to see some more photos with an explanation?
 Copy this link `https://arc.net/e/8C9E77D6-1494-4C99-8309-DD7EB56A8156` (Made with Arc, my main browser!)

-### This page has the full SpotOn features list + Images along.
+### This page has the full SpotOn features list + Images.
 More will be added as they become available, and this page will be updated accordingly.
 There are no formal update times, I hope every month or so, but I've run out of things that work with Spotify, however I'm continuously experimenting with new stuff!
 Nonetheless, bug patches will be supplied when a bug is discovered; I am a lone developer, so please excuse the slow rates!